ajbennieston/the-go-programming-language/README.md

 # the-go-programming-language
 Exercises and examples from The Go Programming Language book.

-This repository contains the examples and exercises from the book
+This repository contains the examples and exercises from the book:

     The Go Programming Language
     Alan A. Donovan and Brian W. Kernighan Addison-Wesley, 2016.